Mako88/dxx-rebirth-installer/README.md

 8. Add -use_players_dir to d*x.ini file.

-9. Add d*x-rebirth-retro.ico files from the include folder to include folders in the respective Rebirth folders in C:\DXX-Rebirth

-10. Add Shareware files from the include folder to include folders in the respective Rebirth folders in C:\DXX-Rebirth (not in a subfolder)

-11. Add patch files from the include folder to an include folder in the D1 Rebirth folder in C:\DXX-Rebirth (not in a subfolder)

-12. (If changing Rebirth version) Replace all instances of the old version number with the new version number in the .iss file.
+9. (If changing Rebirth version) Replace all instances of the old version number with the new version number in the .iss file.

-13. Change the version number in the version.txt file on the server.
+10. Change the version number in the version.txt file on the server.

 ###Note:
 If you compile yourself, the version checker will check against the official server.
 You can change this behavior in the .iss file where it says